ApexRMS/prioritizr/docs/spatial_formulation_tutorial.md

 7\.
 From the *Explorer* window, right-click on **Definitions** and select **Open** from the context menu.

 8\.
-Under the **Prioritizr** tab, select the **Features** datasheet, which describes the variables that will be taken into account in the prioritization process.
+Under the **Prioritizr** tab, select the **Features** datasheet, which lists the variables that will be taken into account in the prioritization process.
 In this library, note that the feature data corresponds to different bird species.

 <img align="center" style="padding: 13px" width="500" src="assets/images/screenshot13.png">